Using the WAT- 910HX/RC for timing occultations

 Exposure> SHUTTER = 8/50s, Exposure>GAIN = 40dB

 Most (indeed all) advanced setting should be turned off for occultation video.
-The most important controls set to OFF are:
+These are:

 SENS UP: auto exposure OFF